 How Will an Estate Planning Lawyer Help You?

-A Domestic Asset Protection Trust can provide you with substantial benefits, but there can also be risks – tax risks as well as creditor risks – if your DAPT is not drafted and established with great care by a Utah estate planning attorney who has substantial asset protection experience.
+A Domestic Asset Protection Trust can provide you with substantial benefits, but there can also be risks – tax risks as well as creditor risks – if your DAPT is not drafted and established with great care by an estate planning attorney who has substantial assets protection experience.

 While there is every reason to begin asset protection planning immediately – because no one can predict the future – effective asset protection planning does not happen on a whim or in a rush.
 The best asset protection planning is about making thoughtful choices and informed decisions.